 Managed funds follow a wide range of investment strategies, investing in public markets and in other assets – e.g. unlisted companies, real estate – to seek to achieve returns for investors.
 The whole idea behind them is that you can leave your money to be invested by someone else in a collective investment scheme, and that these professionals will make money on your behalf.

-Managed funds typically charge an annual management fee which is applied to the assets in the fund.
+These funds typically charge an annual management fee which is applied to the assets in the fund.
 This usually ranges from 1% to 1.5%.
 It is important to understand that this fee is levied regardless of whether the fund makes or loses money.
 While some of this goes towards paying the fund manager, there are other costs which funds incur, including brokerage fees, custody fees and administration fees, which investors in the fund will pay for.
 Some of these costs are not covered by the management fee; the Total Expense Ratio or TER of the fund has come to be seen as a better measure of its overall expense.

 Managed funds include investment trusts, which are simply funds that have been listed as companies on the stock exchange.